laszewsk/deprecated-osmi/README.md

   pip install cloudmesh-vpn
 ```

-IN case you have set up the vpn client correctly you can now activate
+In case you have set up the vpn client correctly you can now activate
 it from the terminal including gitbash on windows.
 If this does not
 work, you can alternatively just use the cisco vpn gu client and ssh
 to one of biheads.